gabrieledamone/DE4-OPT/README.md

 This subsystem runs using Matlab R2019b.

-The packages used by this subsystem are listed in the repository requirements.txt.
-Please refer there to manually install required packages.
+The packages used by this subsystem are listed in the section below.

 ## Getting Started

 To run this code, first ensure you have installed on Matlab the following Toolboxes:

-- Optimisation Toolbox
+- **Optimisation Toolbox** (Download here https://uk.mathworks.com/products/optimization.html)
-- Global Optimisation Toolbox
+- **Global Optimisation Toolbox** (Download here https://uk.mathworks.com/products/global-optimization.html)
-- Curve Fitting Toolbox
+- **Curve Fitting Toolbox** (Download here https://uk.mathworks.com/products/curvefitting.html)

 Then, please find below an overview of the Matlab files and their content: